paulrex/MRStackExample/README.md

 ### Controller Layer

 View controllers only need to know that there exists a data source with the data they need; in other words, they consume data, regardless of where it comes from.
-This is represented by the SEDataConsumer protocol, which the view controllers in our app will implement in order to work with the data source.
+This is represented by the ```SEDataConsumer``` protocol, which the view controllers in our app will implement in order to work with the data source.

 Because this app is so simple, we're using NSNotifications to have each view controller declare the data it wants to work with from the API.
-When the view controller appears, it registers for the notification, then asks the CloudDataSource to fetch updated data from the API.
-When the data has arrived and been parsed, the CloudDataSource will post the relevant notification, telling all registered listeners that new data is available.
-Each listener can update itself as needed; here, we simply need to call reloadData on the tableView.
+When the view controller appears, it registers for the notification, then asks the ```SECloudDataSource``` to fetch updated data from the API.
+When the data has arrived and been parsed, the ```SECloudDataSource``` will post the relevant notification, telling all registered listeners that new data is available.
+Each listener can update itself as needed; here, we simply need to call ```reloadData``` on the tableView.

 We are using a design pattern known as **dependency injection** -- what this means is that the dependency (the data source) is injected by each parent object into its descendants as needed.
 This is much better than the naive alternative, which is to give each controller access to a global dataSource variable (or a singleton, which is the same thing as a global variable).

-So, the dependency (the SECloudDataSource) is created at the very top level, in the app delegate.
+So, the dependency (the ```SECloudDataSource```) is created at the very top level, in the app delegate.
 We then inject this dependency into the root view controller of our app, the SEQuestionsViewController.
 If this view controller had child view controllers that needed to work with the data, it would itself be responsible for instantiating them and injecting the dependency -- it can do this, since it has a pointer to the data source.

 In this way, the dependency is injected down the inheritance chain; at any point, however, an object can change it, or substitute it.
 For example, we could have a section of our app dedicated to testing, where we might pass in a different DataSource, with stubbed-out methods or preloaded data.

 ### View Layer

-In this app, we don't have separate custom views, but an easy example in this direction (an exercise for the reader ;) would be to create a custom UIView subclass that represents SEQuestion -- specifically, a hypothetical SEQuestionTableViewCell.
+In this app, we don't have separate custom views, but an easy example in this direction (an exercise for the reader ;) would be to create a custom UIView subclass that represents ```SEQuestion``` -- specifically, a hypothetical ```SEQuestionTableViewCell```.

 Views should function as "dumb" views, without knowledge of either the data source or any specific object.
 By way of a custom initializer or an exposed property, the dependency (a specific object) can be injected into the view subclass by a view controller; the view subclass then encapsulates knowledge of how to display that object.